 One study found that cooking with demineralized water significantly reduces the essential mineral content in cooked food.
 For this reason, our list of best reverse osmosis systems only includes systems with remineralization.

 There are better water filter pitchers than Brita, PUR, and ZeroWater.
 Our top-rated water filter pitcher is the Seychelle pH2O.
-It does the best job of removing water contaminants while leaving essential minerals intact, leading to a better-tasting healthier water than other pitchers offer.
+It does the best job of removing water contaminants while leaving essential minerals intact, leading to better-tasting healthier water than other pitchers offer.

 The Waterdrop Extream Pitcher is another worthy budget alternative.